 Resumes, cover letters, portfolios, and CVs should be tailored to the job at hand and should be checked thoroughly before submitting to make sure you are putting your best foot forward.

-Resume Reviews are scheduled 15-to-30-minute, one-on-one appointments between employers and students to review the student’s resume and provide industry-specific advice to strengthen the student’s candidacy.
+Resume reviews are scheduled 15-to-30-minute, one-on-one appointments between employers and students to review the student’s resume and provide industry-specific advice to strengthen the student’s candidacy.
 Students may also want to practice their elevator pitch or ask for tips about approaching …

 When you’re listing your contact information in the header of your resume, you may assume your street address is part of that.
 And for a long time you would’ve been right.
 But in our increasingly online world—when’s the last time …